ryezzz/portfolio-gatsby/_data/blog/2021-06-08-collective-decision-making-in-cockroaches.md

 ---
 [Play with the visualization](https://ryezzz.github.io/100_days_data_visualization/day_18/index.html)

-I created this design using the d3.js cluster force layout.
-My sorting algorithm isn't completely finalized in this prototype.
-It is based on a 2006 study of cockroach clustering behavior, ["Collegial decision making based on social amplification leads to optimal group formation"](https://www.ncbi.nlm.nih.gov/pubmed/16581903) and allows the user to see how the insects sort depending on different conditions.
+This interactive tool is a visual representation of a 2006 study of cockroach clustering behavior[: "Collegial decision making based on social amplification leads to optimal group formation"](https://www.ncbi.nlm.nih.gov/pubmed/16581903) it allows the user to see how the insects behave depending on different number of shelters and insects.
+Essentially, roaches will always want to be clustered as densely as possible, but oddly, will never leave a single insect out - They'll cluster less densely to make sure everyone's included.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sQH12Ynopvo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>